jing-s-zhong/Big-Data-Solution-6-DBT-Analytical-Data-Population/README.md

 ### Prerequisite

-This project is alternative solution of the "Big-Data_Solution (4): Snowflake Data Mart Population", so following projects are needed to generate the prerequired test data.
+This project is an alternative solution of the "Big-Data_Solution (4): Snowflake Data Mart Population", so following projects are needed to generate the test data to run the DBT build.

 - Big-Data_Solution (1): Snowflake Data Lake Approach
 - Big-Data_Solution (2): Snowflake Data Process Pipelines